TheRand0mDude/Animated-Maze-Solver/README.md

 ![image](https://github.com/user-attachments/assets/0e459892-7278-489e-b1d1-b0fc0bb48c17)

-## how to install
+### how to install

-insert explanation to use -pip install matplotlib and numpy

-### lessons learned:

-text here haha
+After you get the repository, make sure you have matplotlib installed. if not, write in terminal " ```--pip install matplotlib``` "